If you’re a small business owner, the answer is yes — and the sooner, the better.

 - Business structuring: CPAs can offer guidance on the best ways to structure your business before you officially create one.
 For example, they can help you elect to become an S corporation, which can save you thousands of dollars in self-employment taxes.

-- IRS representation: There’s a limited segment of people who are legally allowed to represent you when the IRS threatens legal action.
+- IRS representation: There’s a limited segment of people who are legally allowed to represent you when the IRS audits you or threatens legal action.
 CPAs are one portion of that segment.
 Anyone can be targeted by the IRS — so you may need to turn to a CPA at some point even if you’re not a small business owner.

 - Accounting and payroll: CPAs don’t often work solo.
 They can work in firms with bookkeepers, tax preparers and other accountants.
 So if you hire a CPA, you often have easy access to a lot of other services and resources.